 What Are Some Alternatives To Mio?

-There are quite a few “water enhancers” on the market, but depending on what you are looking for, there are similar alternatives.In my opinion, the vitamin and electrolyte versions don’t offer much in terms of added vitamins or electrolytes.
+There are quite a few “water enhancers” or water alternatives like propel water on the market, but depending on what you are looking for, there are similar alternatives.In my opinion, the vitamin and electrolyte versions don’t offer much in terms of added vitamins or electrolytes.
 If you’re looking for a water enhancer for one of these purposes, I’d look elsewhere as I’ll list a few down below.

 For straight water enhancement, meaning you just want to flavor your water, here are a few:

 - “Grocery Brand” Generic Crystal Light